 Dual diagnosis treatment can be a revelation for some.

 Many people may not even be aware that they’re struggling with a co-occurring disorder until they check into treatment for a substance use disorder and are diagnosed with a mental health disorder as well.
 Finally being able to understand part of what is feeding into their addictive behaviors will help to better learn healthy, positive coping methods as well as get the proper treatment for something they might not have even known was there.

 National Institute on Drug Abuse. (n.d.).
 Comorbidity: Addiction and Other Mental Disorders.
-Retrieved April 17, 2018, from from https://www.drugabuse.gov/publications/drugfacts/comorbidity-addiction-other-mental-disorders
+Retrieved April 17, 2018 from https://www.drugabuse.gov/publications/drugfacts/comorbidity-addiction-other-mental-disorders

 National Institute of Mental Health. (n.d.).
 What is Psychosis?
-Retrieved from from https://www.nimh.nih.gov/health/topics/schizophrenia/raise/what-is-psychosis.shtml
+Retrieved from https://www.nimh.nih.gov/health/topics/schizophrenia/raise/what-is-psychosis.shtml

 National Institute of Mental Health.
 (2017, November).
 Any Anxiety Disorder.
-Retrieved from from https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder.shtml
+Retrieved from https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder.shtml

 U.S. National Library of Medicine.
 (2019, April 03).
 Mood Disorders.
 Retrieved from https://medlineplus.gov/mooddisorders.html